SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ]
 ```

-All of the impacted injection tokens have been marked as deprecated with 10.18 and their documentation and deprecation notice points to their replacement.
+All of the impacted injection tokens have been marked as deprecated with 10.18, and references to their respective replacements are provided in the documentation and the deprecation notice.

 #### Implemented